sungnga/instagram-clone-app/README.md

   - Now we will create more structure to the FeedPage
   - On the left side of the page contains a list of FeedPost.
 For now, we'll generate an array of dummy feed posts as a placeholder
   - On the right side is the sidebar which contains the UserCard component and beneath that is the FeedSideSuggestions component
+  - Import and render the FeedPost, UserCard, and FeedSideSuggestions components
   - At large-size screen we see the list FeedPost on the left and the sidebar on the right.
 At a small-size screen we want to hide the sidebar.
 To do this, Material UI has a Hidden component we can use

+### 8. Building the FeedPost component:
+- The FeedPost component is rendered by the FeedPage parent component
+- The FeedPost component comprises of 3 parts:
+  - The post header which has the UserCard and MoreIcon components
+  - The post media/image
+  - The post footer, which contains
+    - the like, comment, share, and save icon buttons
+    - the number of likes
+    - a list of collapsed-version of comment captions.
+When clicking on the MoreButton the comment caption will expand
+    - the View all x comments link
+    - the date when this post was created
+    - the comment section
+- In src/components/feed/FeedPost.js file:
+  - The FeedPost component receives the post object as props from FeedPage parent component.
+Destructure the properties of post props
+  - Write the LikeButton, SaveButton, and Comment components and render static texts for each for now